GLF Schools

 A rounded knowledge of sport psychology now allows students to further the depth of their knowledge by looking at how confidence and self efficacy benefit and hinder sports performance.
 Moving forward from group dynamics students now identify leadership in sport psychology and the role this plays in improving sports performance.

-In accordance with the NEA, knowledge of technology of sport is vital going through this process and helps the students be able to analyse both their and other performance.
+In accordance with the NEA, knowledge of routes of sporting excellence is vital going through this process and helps the students be able to analyse both their and other performance.
+Commercialisation links well to the development of knowledge gained through routes of sporting excellence.

 Half Term 3 and 4

-Contemporary issues in Physical Activity and Sport- Modern Technology
+Contemporary issues in Physical Activity and Sport- Commercialisation

 Revision